alexiwto/alexiwto/README.md

 ### Hi there 👋

 - 🔭 I’m a SAP Senior Developer, focused in S/4Hana and the Clean Core Paradigm.
-- 🌱 Currently improving my skills in Javascript, Python and C#
+- 🌱 Currently improving my skills in Python, GDScript, Javascript and C#.